ARTWORK

-Over the years, I’ve enjoyed using a variety of fibre traditions—yarn painting, rug hooking, punch needle, embroidery, sewing—each with its own rhythm, touch, and way of keeping time.
-The works that emerge are tactile contemplations, vessels for inquiry and presence, teaching me as much as I create them.
+Over the years, I’ve enjoyed using a variety of traditional craft techniques—yarn painting, rug hooking, punch needle, embroidery, sewing.
+The works are tactile contemplations.

 I make work that asks me to slow down and be transformed by the making.
 To sculpt is, for me, to take responsibility for what I give form to—both inwardly and outwardly.
-It is a practice of reclamation, recollection, and re-imagination; a way of remembering our inter-being one bead or stitch at a time.
+It is a practice of reclamation, recollection, and re-imagination.

-My work unfolds through what I call my “3 Rs”—not reading, writing, and arithmetic, but rhythm, ritual, and record.
+My work unfolds through a practice of what I feel are my essential “3 Rs”—not reading, 'riting, and 'rithmetic, but rhythm, ritual, and record.

 Commissioned bust